 If the cradle cap persists, or worsens then talk to your doctor as they may want to prescribe a special shampoo to resolve the issue.

 Recommended Additional Products To Help With Caring For Cradle Cap

 Wrapping Things Up With Best Cradle Cap Shampoo

 Our overall favorite shampoo is the Puracy Natural Baby Shampoo & Body Wash because it is affordable and contains all-natural ingredients.
 This vegan formula has been proven to take care of the cradle cap easily, and we love that you can add it to the bathwater to treat any and all other dry skin areas.
 Not to mention that it smells great – pink grapefruit!

-Overall, any of the shampoo’s that we listed are great options for parents.
+Overall, any of the shampoos’s that we listed are great options for parents.

-We do hope this guide has helped you understand more about cradle cap and how to find a shampoo that will help with the treatment of it.
+We do hope this guide has helped you understand more about cradle cap and how to find a shampoo that will help with its treatment of it.